Design-system copy review with the Figma plugin

 Open a settings panel frame with these elements:

 Run the plugin.
-It scans every text layer and surfaces violations inline in the plugin panel, with "Go to layer" buttons that zoom the canvas to each flagged string.
+It scans every text layer and surfaces findings inline in the plugin panel, with "Go to layer" buttons that zoom the canvas to each flagged string.

-• VT-04 [info] — "We'll let you know" hedges.
-The rule asks for confident, direct statements.
+[info]— "We'll let you know" hedges.
+Confident, direct statements read better here.
 Rewrite: "We email about once a month." — direct, specific, adds frequency information the toggle label didn't carry.

-• ACT-02 [block] — The single most common violation in the library.
-The rule literally names it: "Prefer 'save,' 'send,' 'export' over 'submit' or 'process.'"
+[block]— one of the most common findings in the library.
+Voice guidance is explicit: prefer "save," "send," "export" over "submit" or "process."
 Suggested rewrite: "Save preferences" — names both the verb and the object.

 The fix